 westward and plan to arrive in Virginia City, Nevada by sunset.

 Overnight: Silverland Inn, Virginia City, Nevada.
 Breakfast and lunch included.

 Day 12.
 Sunday, 07 October 2018

 On Sunday, the Virginia & Truckee runs a train from the Eastgate Station near Carson City up the steep hill to Virginia City and return.
-You will have
+You will

-departs from the Eastgate Station at 10h00.
+train departs from the Eastgate Station at 10h00.
 Once the train arrives in Virginia City you will have the opportunity to visit the workshops.

 Nevada’s most famous short line connected Reno with Carson City, Virginia City, and Minden.
 Operating for 80 years, the V&T was Nevada’s

 Bonanza Railroad as it hauled valuable Comstock ore to quartz reduction mills located at Silver City and along the Carson River.
 The name